yanlinlin82/seqpipe/UserGuide.md

 1. Why give up Perl?
 Why C++(11)?

     Package 'thread' (both 'native' and 'fork' implementation) in Perl is suck.
 It is desperate for me to struggle the thread related problems in Perl.
 In contrast, C++(11) excites me to change brilliant ideas to reality.

+2. What is the philosophy in UI design of SeqPipe?

+   **Write and run pipelines just as you think.** Therefore, it is worth breaking rules to improve usability and conciseness by syntactic sugars.